tier2tickets/Knowledge-Base/content/general/bestpractices.md

 Host a Lunch and Learn to cover any office-specific conversations you needed to have anyway.
 Walk them through the ticket submission process, how to submit a ticket, and even show them _parts of_ the report so they understand how much they're helping themselves when they submit a ticket versus calling or emailing you.

-## 3) Make Tier2Tickets/Helpdesk Buttons your end users' "one-stop-shop".

-If you use a ticketing portal link on end user desktops, consider removing it.
-You can specify your portal link and logo to show up on the first GUI page of the Tier2Tickets software itself and you'll find this is a much cleaner workflow.
-Removing these shortcuts will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.

-## 4) Incentivize using Tier2Tickets by making tickets submitted through it higher priority that emails and phone calls.
+## 3) Incentivize using Tier2Tickets by making tickets submitted through it higher priority that emails and phone calls.

 If you accept tickets via e-mail currently, consider adding instructions to your autoresponder.
 Our MSP uses the following: